mprzodala/react-components-controller/README.md

 * componentName - [String] name of virtual instance where main component will be displayed before this component
 * component - [Component] React Component to display

+**registerComponentExtend(componentName, extend, options)**

+* componentName - [String] name of virtual instance where main component will be displayed
+* extend - [Object] Object with function that will be extended and overwrite
+* options - [Object] of additional information.
+You can use it in the component

+**extendComponent(componentName, extend, options)**

+* componentName - [String] name of virtual instance where main component will be displayed
+* extend - [Object] Object with function that will be extended and overwrite
+* options - [Object] of additional information.
+You can use it in the component

 **extendController(controller)**

 * controller - [DynamicController] more important controller that will overwrite old controller